 How Should I Know When I’m Suffering from Pharming Attack?

 Pharming isn’t a ghost that leaves no trace behind.
 Two signs can tell you that you’re suffering from a pharming attack and they are quite useful for us to prevent pharming attacks.

 Sign#1.
 If an insecure connection is met on your browser, it’ll be possible you’re suffering from a pharming attack.

-Do you notice the difference between “http” and “https” as browsing on the Internet?
+Do you notice the difference between “HTTP” and “HTTPS” as browsing on the Internet?
 Their difference, “s”, refers to “secure”.
-Therefore, “http” connection is insecure while “https” secure.
-Normally, as you type a website into the blank on a browser, the “https” will be seen at the beginning, indicating a secure connection.
-So if your website begins with “http”, it indicates that you’re suffering from a pharming attack.
+Therefore, “HTTP” connection is insecure while “HTTPS” is secure.
+Normally, as you type a website into the blank on a browser, the “HTTPS” will be seen at the beginning, indicating a secure connection.
+So if your website begins with “HTTP”, it indicates that you’re suffering from a pharming attack.

-However, current browsers feature security functions in itself.
+However, current browsers feature security functions in themselves.
 For example, as you type a website on Google Chrome, it directly comes into a secure mode.

 The “lock” icon at the beginning of the website indicates the security of the browsing.
 If a website you’re visiting is insecure, the browser will tell you immediately.
 In this sense, a secure browser is able to help you filter some malicious websites.